Baby Registry for Outdoor Parents

 Best Soft Structured Hiking Carrier for Babies

 I would recommend a good soft structured carrier for all parents.
+I see this as a MUST HAVE item.
 These carriers are extremely versatile - baby wearing around the house, errands and then of course hiking, backpacking, traveling, etc.

 Your baby won’t be ready for a structured or framed hiking carrier until they can sit up on their own (around 6 - 7 months).
 Until that time you will be using some type of soft carrier or baby wrap.